Tortoragola/TortoSpoof/docs/TROUBLESHOOTING.md

 ## Mac goes to sleep during spoofing

 If your Mac goes to sleep during spoofing, it can interrupt the process.
-To prevent this:

-- Use the `keepawake` tool to keep your Mac awake during spoofing.
+To prevent this, note that the spoof command automatically runs `caffeinate` to keep your Mac awake during the spoofing session, so no additional tools or steps are necessary.
-- You can also include `keepawake` in your alias or script to automate this behavior.